syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/layouts.md

 ### Defining items orientation

-The Ribbon group [orientation](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonGroupModel/#orientation) property allows to manage how the items are aligned.
+The Ribbon group [orientation](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonGroupModel/#orientation) property allows to manage how the items are aligned either in a `Row` or `Column`.
 By default, the orientation is set to `Column`, in which the items are arranged vertically.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}